UNCG-Github/Github/Access/Accessing_Github.md

  - [ ] Have an active Github account with 2FA enabled AND
  - [ ] Be invited to a Github @ UNCG repository, organization or project

+## Inviting UNCG Users to an Organization or Repository

-Here's a basic overview of how the process will work for most people:
+Here's a basic overview of how the process will work for most people at UNCG:

 1. Sally Student already has a github account that she set up for herself a while ago, but Frank Faculty does not have a Github account at all.
 2. Regina, who owns a UNCG Git repository wants to work with Sally and Frank, so Regina invites them via their UNCG email addresses